Members Beware: Fraudulent Crane Inspection Services Reported

 Experts Gather to Develop New Training Course for Canadian IUOE Organizers

 A new training course that is being specifically tailored for IUOE organizers in each of the provinces was put through its paces in Oakville this week.
-Tapping into the experiences of organizers and staff from Locals across the country, the IUOE Canadian Region Organizing Course aims to distill that expertise into a three-day course that […]
+Tapping into the experiences of organizers and staff from Locals across the country, the IUOE Canadian Region Organizing Course aims to distill that expertise into a three-day course that will give new organizers the skills they need to succeed in their roles.
+Attended by IUOE Canadian Regional Director Patrick Campbell, International Representative André Chenier and other subject matter experts from Local 793 and across […]

 A new training course that is being specifically tailored for IUOE organizers in each of the provinces was put through its paces in Oakville this week.